Search-optimized content preview

 Typical curing windows

-These time ranges align with common hardwood finishing guidance used in the industry.
+These time ranges align with common hardwood finishing guidance used in the industry, but your installer's product-specific directions should take priority.

 How to inspect floors correctly